 Narcissists love to draw you into none productive arguments to gain whatever attention and emotion they can from you.
-It’s just programmed into them, from manipulating you, to control you, get a reaction from you, spoil your day, to their opinion is correct and no one else’s matters.
+It’s just programmed into them, from manipulating you, to controlling you, getting a reaction from you, spoiling your day, to their opinion is correct and no one else’s matters.

 They only care about themselves.
 It’s a case of it’s my way, and nobody else matters.

 There is a way to communicate with a narcissist.
 If your opinion is different from there’s, they will want to argue and fight.

 First, knowing what’s going on in their own head.
 The more knowledge you have about how they think, to them, it’s all about them, and you’re in the wrong.
 If they did something wrong, of course, it wasn’t actually them.
 They’re not accountable.
 It’s you that made them act that way.
 They believe they are better than everyone else.

 With a narcissist, it’s all tactics and gameplay.
 Anything and everything they do is to keep them in control of those around them.
 They will get control with persuasion and manipulation with their tone of voice and the words they use.
 All else fails.
 They will go to silent treatment and /or violence.
 They are stubborn and have a closed mind if it’s of no benefit to them.
 They simply do not care.
 The worst thing you can do is argue with them.
 They love the emotional reactions you give them.
 To them, it’s a game of I’m winning, and they’ll keep going.
 You can not win an argument with a narcissist by arguing with them.
 As to them, their opinion is correct, and they’ll go whatever way they have to.
 So you believe them.